PSDI-UK/psdi-data-conversion/README.md

 - If the name of a converter is provided as an argument, it should provide information on the converter, such as what flags it will accept
 - If the names of two formats are provided as arguments, it should provide information on the possible converters that can be used for this conversion and the expected quality of the conversion

-## Running the Python Flask app hosted on the Microsoft Azure site
+## Using the Online Conversion Service

 Enter https://psdidev2.azurewebsites.net in a browser.
 Guidance on usage is given on each page of the website.

 ## Running the Python/Flask app locally

-Python, Open Babel, and Flask must be installed.
+### Installation and Setup

 Install the package and its requirements, including the optional requirements used to run the GUI locally, by executing the following command from this project's directory: